I am the author of three middle-grade children's books, and I blog on the side. My favorite topics are movies, writing, and pop culture.

 But since we're talking about the Oscars, when Meryl Streep won her third Oscar in 2012, she made sure to thank her husband first so that the music wouldn't play over his name at the end of her speech.
 Clearly, she was familiar with how it works.

 Meryl Streep Best Actress in The Iron Lady

-The most boring Oscar speeches occur when the winner pulls out a list a mile long and starts reading the disembodied names of their crew, entourage, and legal team.
+The most boring Oscar speeches occur when the winner pulls out a list a mile long and starts reading off the names of their crew, entourage, and agents.
 It helps a little if they add the person’s title to the name.
 It helps a lot if they explain why they are being thanked, providing one or two sentences with a specific action or role they played in helping the winner to earn their award.

 Patricia Arquette's Speech Notes

 Even the most heartfelt Oscar speeches aren’t going to stick in people’s minds without a good joke thrown in.
 Usually, it comes in the first line of the speech, possibly a self-deprecating remark or a bewildered exclamation.

 When Martin Scorecese won his Best Directing Oscar in 2007 after five previous nominations, his first question after numerous thank you’s was “Could you double-check the envelope?”
 When Allison Janney won Best Supporting Actress in 2018, she announced, “I did it all by myself.”